Now for something completely different…

 Why change now?

-Case in point, our recent period of liberal servitude at Standing Rock.
+Case in point, our own recent period of voluntary liberal servitude in the freezing Progressive wilderness of Standing Rock.